 Earlier this week I posted a healthy breakfast: banana strawberry peanut butter chia seed pudding parfaits (what a mouthful!).
 Today I’m sharing a breakfast recipe that’s not so healthy, cereal crusted stuffed french toast with strawberries and guava.
 I always go for the oatmeal, yogurt and chia pudding for breakfast so when I want a more indulgent meal, I go all out!
-This french toast is my version of a dish I saw on Food Network’s Bobby Flay Throw downs.
+This french toast is my version of a dish I saw on Food Network’s Bobby Flay Throwdowns.
 In this specific episode, Bobby Flay challenges another gentleman’s famous stuffed french toast to a battle.
-This french toast is not only crusted in cereal, it’s stuffed with a strawberry and guava cream cheese filling, than drizzled with a guava sauce.
-Bobby flay lost the competition, and after creating this breakfast, I can see why!
+This french toast is not only crusted in cereal, but it’s also stuffed with a strawberry and guava cream cheese filling than drizzled with a guava sauce.
+Bobby Flay lost the competition, and after creating this breakfast, I can see why!

 **Helpful tips and common mistakes

 Every component makes a difference when making french toast, from the bread to the batter to the filling to the sauce.
 Starting with the bread, the more common choices are Pullman bread, challah, and brioche.
 Some people like to use baguettes, but personally, I think the bread is too chewy.
 Day old bread is always better since fresh bread can be “too soft.”